Teerapat12/huge_search/readme.md

 ## Top N search from huge list

-> Given a file with two columns, uuid and a value (assuming value is an integer.
+> Given a file with two columns, uuid and a value (assuming valuees to be integers).
 >
-> Print uuid with top N values to stoud
+> Print uuid with top N values to stdout

 #### Data Generator